 At Point Blank, you can expect to be taught by some of the best in the business.
 Each of our instructors is selected for a combination of talent, music industry experience, and tangible success – which they pass on to you in the classroom.
 Each is a true specialist in their field, and our faculty members in Los Angeles and the Online School are no exception.
 For this Instructor Spotlight, we will be introducing Ableton Certified Trainer Jamie Blake.

 If you’d like to learn from some of the best in the industry, be sure to check out our Point Blank LA courses.
-Plus, they’re currently 25% off so be sure to sign up using the code LA25 when enrolling.

 Jamie Blake, who will be releasing a new project under the moniker Mariettakes, is a producer, composer, and Ableton Certified Trainer currently based in Seattle, Washington.
 He has been creating music since 2000, studying jazz, drum corps, and orchestral drumming throughout middle school and high school.
 With over 18 years of music composition and live performance experience and over 10 years of music production and engineering experience, Jamie has used his expertise to teach countless music subjects at several institutions.
 He holds a Bachelor of Arts degree from Evergreen State College and a Master of Music degree in Music Production, Technology, and Innovation from Berklee College of Music.
 Follow on below to read our interview with Jamie Blake.